harcokuppens/CleanIDE-wine-app-MacOS/README.md

 [Clean nitrile example project](https://github.com/harcokuppens/clean-nitrile-helloworld.git) uses a Clean distribution installed with the `nitrile` tool.
 The project includes a simple “Hello, World!” console application, but it can also serve as a template for building other projects using `nitrile`.
-The nitrile tool installs the Clean runtime and its libraries as versioned packages, and also manages the build of the project, but you can also create a project file for the nitrile project and build it with cpm or the CleanIDE.
-The project has special support for creating a windows nitrile project on MacOS, which you then can compile with the windows 'cpm' on wine or edit with the CleanIDE.
-This Windows nitrile project uses the 'nitrile' environment in its project file and can be opened with the MacOS `CleanIDE.app`.
+This project has special support for creating a windows nitrile project on MacOS, which you then can compile with the windows 'cpm' on wine or edit with the CleanIDE.
+The created Windows nitrile project uses the 'nitrile' environment in its project file and can be opened with the MacOS `CleanIDE.app`.

 ### Work around for annoying permission dialogs